STRd6/stream/streamatorium.coffee.md

 >     100.times filter(even) STDOUT

 Get popular repos from a json data source and display them one at a time to the console.

 >     popular = (repo) -> repo.watchers > 100
 >
 >     json("https://api.github.com/repos/") each filter(popular) STDOUT

 Atoms are any object.
 Atoms form streams by flowing through pipes.
 Atoms originate in sources and end up in sinks.

-> Example atoms
+Example atoms:

->     0, 1, "", true, false, "heyyy", 954, {}, {name: "flambo"}, [{...}, ...]
+>     0, 1, "", true, false, "heyyy", 954,
+>     {}, {name: "flambo"}, [{...}, ...]

 Sinks
 -----